China's Liu to step down as national team's head coach

-SHANGHAI China's Liu Guoliang will step down after four years as head coach of the country's table tennis team as part of a management restructuring, state media reported on Tuesday.
+SHANGHAI (Reuters) - China's Liu Guoliang will step down after four years as head coach of the country's table tennis team as part of a management restructuring, state media reported on Tuesday.

 Liu, who won the singles and doubles gold medals at the 1996 Atlanta Olympics, is taking a job as vice-chairman of the China Table Tennis Association, the Xinhua news agency reported, citing the association.